 Affiliates need an audience to generate referrals, which requires web content sufficient to attract attention.
 Many employ a blog or other informational format.
 For example, a site may highlight online gaming websites that offer the best deals and rates, and suggest that their audiences visit those sites.
 By providing a link to a website, the affiliate can let the provider know that it sent the customer and then collect either CPA or Revenue Sharing based on their marketing contract.
 Affiliate sites can offer other types of information as well.
-An affiliate site might be dedicated to daily fantasy sports and, along with providing affiliate codes for certain providers, could also offer suggestions and information regarding lineups for that night's games.
+An affiliate codes for certain providers, could also offer suggestions and information regarding lineups for that night's games.
 Affiliate sites are not merely plain pages with links to outside sites: they are interesting sites with solid content designed to cultivate an audience that can be referred to operators.